sidi762/sidi762/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am...
+I am ...
-* 🌱 A student at the University of Electronic Science and Technology of China (UESTC).
+* 📚 Student at the University of Electronic Science and Technology of China (UESTC).
-* 🤔 Majoring in Communication Engineering.
+* 🎓 Pursuing a degree in Communication Engineering.
-* 🔭 Interested in computer science and enjoy experimenting with coding.
+* 💻 Passionate about computer science and enjoys experimentation in coding.
-* 😄 Currently participating in research related to machine learning with medical images.
+* 🤖 Actively engaged in research focused on deep learning and medical image analysis.
-* ✈️ Enthusiastic in aviation and enjoy flight simulators a lot.
+* ✈️ Enthusiast in aviation and avid user of flight simulators.
-* ⌚ Both a heavy user and aircraft developer of the open source flight simulator FlightGear.
+* 🛩️ A dedicated contributor and aircraft developer for the open-source flight simulator FlightGear.
-* 👯 Develop and maintain FlightGear's official Boeing 777 aircraft model (and maybe more in the future).
+* 👨‍💻  Maintainer of FlightGear's official Boeing 777 aircraft model.
-* 📫 The provider of the Chinese localization for FlightGear.
+* 🌏 Provider of Chinese localization support for FlightGear.
+* 📫 How to reach me: sidi.liang@gmail.com or sidi762@foxmail.com

 ⌚ __Github Profile Details__